Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Poincar e generators

 The boosts generators $\boldsymbol{\xi}_{B}^{i}={\bf J}_{i0}$ along the three spatial directions which leave the center of the hyperboloid $t=$constant fixed are given by

 These spatial rotations and boosts map a given hyperboloid $t=$constant onto itself.
-For $\chi\rightarrow\infty$ the tangential part of \eqref{boost} closes by itself, together with \eqref{compact} to form a realization of the Lorentz group on the two-sphere.
+For $r\rightarrow\infty$ the tangential part of the boost generators \eqref{boost} together with the rotations \eqref{compact} close among themselves and form a realization of the Lorentz group on the two-sphere.

 The translations do not map the hyperboloid onto itself.
 Their generators are